starivera/GalSpecFitX/README.md

 # GalSpecFitX
 Full Spectrum Galaxy Fitting Software Utilizing [STARBURST99](https://www.stsci.edu/science/starburst99/docs/default.htm) and [BPASS](https://bpass.auckland.ac.nz/) stellar population models.

-This software applies the Penalized PiXel-Fitting method (pPXF) created and distributed by [Cappellari (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.526.3273C), which extracts the stellar or gas kinematics and stellar population from galaxy spectra via full spectrum fitting using a maximum penalized likelihood approach.
-The GalSpecFitX software provides several routines for preparing galaxy data to ensure the highest efficiency with the fitting routine.
-It also provides additional enhancements such as Milky Way absorption line masking.
-A full suite of STARBURST99 and BPASS libraries have been included for compatible use with the software.
+This software applies the Penalized Pixel-Fitting method (pPXF) developed by [Cappellari (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.526.3273C), which derives stellar population properties from galaxy spectra through full-spectrum fitting using a maximum penalized likelihood approach.
+GalSpecFitX performs a suite of preprocessing routines—such as Galactic dereddening, deredshifting, binning, and normalization—to ensure optimal performance with the fitting algorithm, and introduces additional features including spectral line masking and seamless integration with established stellar population synthesis libraries.
+Comprehensive Starburst99 and BPASS model suites are included for immediate use.

 ## HOW TO RUN
 1. Clone the GalSpecFitX repository.